-If you have a mask, a data record for a specific client, or just a page of variables ready to be scanned, Pathagoras can create a 'Fancy' intake form for you from that content.
+If you have a Mask, an existing record for a specific client, or just a page of variables ready to be scanned, Pathagoras can create a 'Fancy' intake form for you from just that content.

 Here are the steps to create the form

 a.
 Display the Instant Database screen.
-Display a mask or a record that has the variables you want.
-Alternatively, scan a document that contains the variables you want.
-(The latter may be preferable if you have a list of variables in that the list may already contain the preferred order of 'appearance.')
+Display a Mask, a record, or scan a document that contains the variables you want.
+(The latter may be preferable if you have a list of variables in the preferred order of appearance.)

 b.
 Press the Power Tools button

 e.
 Enter the number of columns you wish the form to initially contain.
-(You can add more columns or divided specific cells into two, at a later time.
+(You can add more columns or divide specific cells into two, at a later time.

 g.
 Edit to your hearts content.
 Add rows, split cells, split the table (for 'sections' of the interview.
-Word (not Pathagoras) is providing many tools that allow you to manipulate the table.
-And remember -- you and cut and paste between and among cells.
+Word (not Pathagoras) provides the tools that allow you to manipulate the table.
+And remember -- you can cut and paste between and among cells.
 It's quite easy.
 Remember to follow the caveats listing the previous section of this Manual.

 Hints and tips:

-If you want to add 'friendly prompts' to each cell ('Your name' vs. '[Client Name]', 'Best Contact' vs. '[Contact Name', etc., before performing step 'c.' above, add your 'friendly prompts' into the value (right) side of the Instant Database screen.
-These values will be used as the 'friendly prompts' in the intake form.
+If you want to add 'friendly prompts' to a cell ('Your name' vs. '[Client Name]', 'Best Contact' vs. '[Contact Name]', etc.), before performing step 'c.' above, add your 'friendly prompts' into the value (right) side of the Instant Database screen.
+These values will be used as the 'friendly prompts' in the Intake Form.

-Multiple choice variables, if they are not to be ignored, must have either a group name or a title.
-(A group name is a term enclosed within "!" marks that cause are variable of that same group to change in tandem.
-A title is a term within the variable that is separated from the variable's values by a colon.
+Multiple choice variables, if they are not to be ignored, must have either a !groupname! or a title.
+(A !group name! is a term enclosed within "!" marks.
+A title is a word within the variable that is separated from the variable's values by a colon.